mac-comp381/wordy/docs/2-compiler.md

     - Read `WordyCompiler` to see how an app can compile and runs Java code it just generated from a string.

 Did you remember to **commit and push your work**?
 Double check!

+## Congratulations!

+Take a moment to check that all the code you wrote is nice and tidy: consistent indentation, reasonable variable names, etc. If it looks good and the tests pass, you’re done!
+Hooray!

+However, there’s a lot more to explore here.
+If you are interested in learning more about building programming languages, [try some of the bonus challenges](3-bonus.md).